Pola

 Why Terms Save Projects

-The problem is not academic but practical.
-Unclear terms create false expectations for budget, time, and results.
-If 'corporate design' is understood as 'brand,' then colors and fonts are fine-tuned while the real question remains unanswered: What do you want to stand for, and why should someone trust you?
+The issue isn’t academic but practical.
+Unclear terms lead to false expectations regarding budget, time, and outcome.
+When "corporate design" is misunderstood as "brand," focus can mistakenly shift to colors and fonts, leaving the real question unaddressed: What do you want to represent and why should anyone trust you?

 Our Secret Ingredient: The Term Check as an Early Warning System

-Before we even talk about layouts, at Pola we do a quick term check.
-It's not a theoretical exercise but a risk mitigation.
-We ask: When you say 'branding'—do you mean perception (brand), the system (corporate design), or the process (branding)?
+Before discussing layouts, at Pola, we conduct a short term check.
+It’s not a theoretical exercise but a risk mitigation tool.
+We ask: When you say "branding," do you mean perception (brand), the system (corporate design), or the process (branding)?

-In practice, almost always there is a tension: A strong offer or clear impact exists, but the external presentation sends different signals.
-For example: An organization works highly professionally but appears digitally improvised.
-Or it is very approachable but sounds hard and technical online.
-Then the problem is not 'bad design,' but a lack of translation between identity, language, and touchpoints.
+In practice, this usually reveals a tension: There could be a strong offer or clear impact, but the external presentation sends mixed signals.
+For instance, an organization works professionally but digitally appears improvised.
+Or it’s very approachable, but sounds cold and technical online.
+The issue isn’t "bad design," but a lack of translation among identity, language, and touchpoints.

 Clarifying terms also means clarifying responsibilities.
-Who decides about tone?
-Who decides about UI components?
-Who decides about the value proposition?
-Once that's clear, friction decreases.
-And the result feels not only prettier but more coherent—because it arises from a shared understanding.
+Who decides on tone?
+Who on UI components?
+Who on the value proposition?
+Once this is clear, friction decreases.
+And the result feels not only more beautiful but more coherent—because it stems from a shared understanding.

-If you take just one thing away from reading this, let it be this: Not every brand problem is a design problem—but every design problem becomes a brand problem if there are no terms.
+If there’s one thing to take away from this reading, it’s this: Not every brand problem is a design problem—but every design problem becomes a brand problem if terms are missing.

 Unsplash image for misty forest footpath minimal compositionUnsplash image for misty forest footpath minimal composition